loopbackio/loopback.io/pages/en/lb3/Environment-specific-configuration.md

 };
 ```

-### Turning off stack traces
+### Ensure stack traces are not returned

-By default, stack traces are returned in JSON responses.
-To turn disable stack traces in JSON responses:
+By default, stack traces are not returned in JSON responses, but if they were enabled for development and debugging, ensure they are turned off for production.

 * Set the NODE_ENV environment variable to "production"
 * Include the following in `server/middleware.production.json`: